 There are lots of ways failing to closely abide by timelines set out within your contracts can be costly.
-For example, you may miss out on opportunities to earn financial incentives by delivering early (and incur penalties should you deliver late), or you could get locked into unfavorable terms should you miss an auto-renewal date.
+For example, you may miss out on opportunities to earn financial incentives by delivering early (and incur penalties should you deliver late), or you could get locked into unfavorable terms should you miss an auto-renewal date, or a breach of contract may occur if you miss a due date.
 The problem is juggling every deadline and milestone can be a difficult task for individuals and teams responsible for managing high volumes of agreements.
 Furthermore, if the action item is reliant on other individuals within your organization, having to track them down and remind them of their obligation can be a frustrating time suck.

 Your contract management system can help you say goodbye to missed milestones because it takes the work out of remembering every minute obligation that must be met.
 If your CLM software includes automated notifications and reminders, then a little up-front configuration is all it takes to reduce the risks.
 Simply enter and assign each action item at the start of each contract and rest assured that you’ll be automatically reminded when the appropriate time comes.